 Please read carefully these stipulations.
 Altar serving is an important ministry in any parish.
 We are blessed with many altar servers.
 I would like our altar servers to get more involved in the Mass and to have more complete training so they can carry out their roles.

 This requires more instructions and a longer training process.
 You may find this burdensome but I invite you to consider the dignity of serving at the altar.
 It is a task that deserves our time and preparation.
 Not every child needs to be an altar server, it should be a shared decision between parent and child.
 My hope in adding these extra steps is to help form our young men, and help our liturgies be reverent and pleasing to God.

 Who Can Altar Serve?

 - Any boy who is 4th grade through 12th grade can try out for altar serving.

-- The reason for this is that I would like to encourage our young men to serve.
+- I would like to encourage our young men to serve.
 This is a simple way for our young men to consider a vocation to the priesthood just by proximity they will have a deeper understanding of what the priesthood is (obviously at such a young age they can’t know if they are called, but it can be an important step).